 STEP 5: Require an unpaid internship as part of the program in order to provide students with “real-world” experience (easy to accomplish with the BFF).

 STEP 6: You’re done!
 Announce the program and watch the tuition roll in!

-IMPORTANT: Offering a BFF program will only lead to an increase the wage rates of french-fly employees if it is accompanied by passage of state regulations that require all such workers to be certified, licensed holders of a BFF degree.
+IMPORTANT: Offering a BFF program will only lead to an increase in the wage rates of french-fry employees if it is accompanied by passage of state regulations that require all such workers to be certified, licensed holders of a BFF degree.
 Contact your local legislator, as well as your school’s legal counsel, for lobbying advice.